gsbdarc/rf_bootcamp_2025/docs/day4.md

 ---
-title: Running and Scaling Cluster Jobs
+title: Day 4 - Running and Scaling Cluster Jobs
 layout: page
 nav_order: 1
-parent: Day 4
 updateDate: 2025-06-18
 ---

 # {{ page.title }}

-## Day 4 Objectives
+## Objectives

 - How do you structure and document reproducible, scalable work on a cluster?